LA Meth Crisis Escalates Alongside Opioid-Heroin Epidemic

 The image of actor Bryan Cranston’s character touting a pistol and dressed in white undies and a bright green dress shirt has endured, along with the concept of the mobile meth lab embodied in his Fleetwood Bounder – even as domestic production of real-life meth has become increasingly anachronistic.

-“Folks, they see the show ‘Breaking Bad,’ and they still have this vision in their head that there’s meth labs all over the U.S., and they’re pretty rare,” said investigative journalist Scott Thomas Anderson, author of “Shadow People: How Meth-driven Crime Is Eating at the Heart of Rural America” and other pieces about meth addiction.
+“Folks, they see the show ‘Breaking Bad,’ and they still have this vision in their head that there’s meth labs all over the U.S., and they’re pretty rare,” said investigative journalist Scott Thomas Anderson in a phone interview.
+Anderson has written extensively about meth addiction, including the book “Shadow People: How Meth-driven Crime Is Eating at the Heart of Rural America.”

 The reality is that homegrown meth labs have gone the way of the cable subscriptions and DVD box sets that were popular when “Breaking Bad” debuted almost a decade ago.